InfernoHex/2020RoboCup/DecHomework/HolidayHomeworkSubmissionR.H.md

 every coder has to take!
 If you're asking the code name is D and it is the exact same code from the video though modified

+## Mistakes I made
+* To make the format you have to make sure you have a md at the end of the file name
+* Make sure that file name has no spaces.
+* Use preview mode before submit.